December 9, 2022

 This Unity scene has an environment that contains a floor and a table.
 On the table there is also a green box.
 We used basic Unity boxes for simplicity but VR Builder works with any 3D models as well.

 First, we set up the workflow for the following use case: If the VR user is quick enough in grabbing the box, they succeed.
 If they are too slow, they fail.
 Depending on which condition of the transition is met first, the corresponding path will be followed.
 The final workflow looks like this:

-For additional help on setting up this workflow, refer to the tutorial on the VR Builder Workflow Editor.
+For additional help on setting up this workflow, refer to the tutorial on the VR Builder Process Editor.
 Also, the tutorial on creating consecutive steps and behaviors in Unity explains how to let the box move around the table.

 In our example, the success criterion is to grab the green box.
 So we add a Grab object condition to the transition that leads to the success path and reference the green box.
 In case you are unfamiliar in making objects grabbable in VR, consult the tutorial on picking and placing objects in virtual reality.

 Every time the VR user either succeeds or fails, they will hear a voice telling them so.
 We added a text-to-speech audio behavior for this.
 Learn more about verbal instructions in virtual reality in our tutorial on the VR Builder text-to-speech engine.

 When the user is successful, they should receive a visual cue in addition to the verbal audio instructions to know that they have successfully completed the VR application.
 Our visual cue will be confetti rain.
 To implement confetti, select the Success step and go to Step Inspector > Behaviors > Add Behavior > Guidance > Spawn Confetti.

 We are now creating the timeout condition.
 Select the step Are you quick enough in the Process Editor and press Add Condition in section Transition to Failure.
 Select Timeout under Utility.